- When: February 16, 2016 6:00 pm - 7:30 pm

-- Summary: The Good Death: An Exploration of Dying in America
+- Summary: Author Ann Neumann discusses her book The Good Death: An Exploration of Dying in America with journalist Jeff Sharlet.

 NYU Bookstore, 726 Broadway (map)

-Ann Neumann will be in conversation with Jeff Sharlet, bestselling author of The Family and Mellon Associate Professor of English at Dartmouth College.
+Ann Neumann will be in conversation with Jeff Sharlet, bestselling author of The Family and Mellon Assistant Professor of Creative Nonfiction at Dartmouth University.
 Introduction by Kali Handelman, current editor of The Revealer.

 More information about The Good Death an be found here.

 What constitutes a good death is unique to each of us, depending on our age, race, economic status, culture, and beliefs.
 Differing concepts of choice, autonomy, and consent make death a contested landscape, governed by social, medical, legal, and religious systems.